kddubey/cappr/docs/source/a_note_on_workflow.rst

 context?
 Iterate the format, language model, or prior, and evaluate on the training dataset again.

-Be disciplined and vigilant about not seeing or evaluating on the test dataset until you've finalized your selections for a format, langauge model, and prior.
+Be disciplined about not seeing or evaluating on the test dataset until you've finalized your selections for a format, langauge model, and prior.

 If necessary, bring out the big guns
 ------------------------------------

-Sometimes, you'll find that your task is too difficult for a smaller model and the CAPPr method.
-In that case, consider upgrading the model.
-The most OP solution is to get a chain-of-thought completion from GPT-4 or Claude 2, and then have a cheap model classify the answer from this completion using CAPPr.
+Sometimes, you'll find that your task is too difficult for a smaller model and a static prompt-completion format.
+In that case, consider the most OP solution: get a chain-of-thought completion from GPT-4 or Claude 2, and then have a cheap model classify the answer from this completion using CAPPr.
 See `this section of the documentation
 <https://cappr.readthedocs.io/en/latest/select_a_prompt_completion_format.html#wrangle-step-by-step-completions>`_